 As I am learning a piano sonata, I will go over what a sonata is.

-sonata is an instrumental composition for piano or for other instruments with piano accompaniment, in several movements.
+A sonata is an instrumental composition for piano or for other instruments with piano accompaniment, in several movements.
 So it is usually reserved for works involving no more than two players eg violin and piano, clarinet and piano or just piano.
 It originated in the 16th century and remains one of the most important forms for one or two instruments.

 The sonata developed over the years with varying number of movements.
 The greatest development of the sonata came in the time of Haydn, Mozart, Beethoven with the Vienesse Classical Sonata usually in 3 movements.
 Haydn and Mozart sonatas followed a pattern of the first movement being Allegro ( fast ), Andante ( slower ) second movement being Andante ( slower at a walking pace) and the third movemnet being Allegro ( fast ).
 It is interesting to note that a symphony is a sonata for orchestra, a string quartet is a sonata for 4 instruments.